Investment Philosophy: Fact vs. Fiction

 “Most investors, both institutional and individual, will find that the best way to own common stocks is through an index fund that charges minimal fees.
 Those following this path are sure to beat the net results (after fees and expense) delivered by the great majority of investment professionals.
 Seriously, costs matter.”

 – Warren Buffet

-An artful lack of fee transparency prevails in the industry.
-Compensation incentives very often conflict with the key purpose of the client/adviser relationship: to compound your value.
+An artful lack of fee transparency has prevailed in the industry.
+It’s gotten better in the last 3-4 years.
+Still, compensation incentives very often conflict with the key purpose of the client/adviser relationship: to compound your value.
 If your adviser doesn’t engage you in a candid and clear look at fees, take your money elsewhere.
-The example shows a seemingly small 1% erodes substantial value over time.
-At CVA we take great pride in full and true disclosure of all fees that go into managing your account.
+True disclosure of all fees that go into managing your account should be a starting point.
 For the unsuspecting, ignorance can be a very expensive bliss.

 High fees drive incentives and create conflict.
 Do you get more value when you pay more?
-In the “active vs. passive” debate, expert pitchmen advisers sell the dubious virtues of “index beating funds” to justify high expense ratios and adviser fees for skill in fund selection.
-The pitch variations are many; the common theme touts some kind of proprietary advantage.
-Think about that one: an advantage over the rest of the highly educated, highly compensated, highly competitive, institutional dominated money management industry?
+In the “active vs. passive” debate, expert pitchmen sell the dubious virtues of “index beating funds” to justify high fees (expense ratios) for skill in fund selection.
+The pitch variations are many; a common theme touts some kind of proprietary advantage.
+Think about that: an advantage over the rest of the highly educated, highly compensated, highly competitive, institutional dominated money management industry?
 We prefer the facts: in almost any given year 70% of active funds fail to beat their index; with time, this increases to 80%-90%.
 The skill is in the pitch; not in the “index beating funds” selection.